-Before we start with why we should migrate from legacy .NET Framework to .NET Core, let us discuss what these frameworks are and their brief history.
+Before we start discussing legacy .NET Framework to .NET Core migration, let us discuss what these frameworks are and their brief history.

 .NET Framework is a software programming framework supporting languages like C#, F#, VB.NET, etc. The first version of .NET Framework (version 1.0) was released on February 13, 2002.
 Since then there have been multiple releases and many success stories around it.
 The last version 4.8 was released on April 18, 2019, and this is the last feature version.
 Going forward there will not be any feature upgrades to .NET Framework.

-.NET Core is the open-source and cross-platform successor of .NET Framework. .NET Framework can run only in Windows, whereas .NET Core is built to run on every possible platform, including but not limited to Linux, Windows, macOS, Raspberry Pi to name a few.
+.NET Core is the open-source and cross-platform successor of .NET Framework. .NET Framework can run only in Windows, whereas .NET Core is built to run on every possible platform, including but not limited to Linux, Windows, macOS, and Raspberry Pi, to name a few.

 .NET Core is licensed under the open-source MIT License.
 The first version of .NET Core was released on June 27, 2016.
 Since then six versions of .NET Core were released, with version 3.1 being the latest version.
 Due to being an open-source framework, it provides a faster and better opportunity for innovation.

 With .NET Core 3.0, Windows Forms and WPF (Windows Presentation Framework) are now also available in .NET Core.
-This has filled the gap due to which desktop applications could never adopt .NET Core earlier.
-Pre .NET Core 3.0, we could only build server-side applications in .NET Core.
+This has allowed desktop applications to migrate to .NET Core, which they could not do earlier.
+Before .NET Core 3.0, we could only build server-side applications in .NET Core.
 Post .NET Core 3.0, from server-side to desktop, we can build any type of application in .NET Core.

 .NET Framework 4.8 is the last major release version of .NET Framework.
 Going forward there will not be any new feature implemented in .NET Framework.
 Only bug fixes and security patches will be provided.
-Meaning there will not be any innovation in the .NET Framework anymore.
-Tough Microsoft mentions that they will continue to support the .NET Framework, but that does not mean making it compatible with the new and emerging technologies.
+Meaning there will be no further innovation in the .NET Framework.
+Although Microsoft mentions that they will continue to support the .NET Framework, that does not mean making it compatible with the new and emerging technologies.

 For example, if there is a new managed distributed database announced by AWS, it will not be guaranteed to have a NuGet package supporting the .NET Framework.
 Whereas it will definitely have support for .NET Core.
 The open-source community is very fast in adapting to new and emerging technologies, hence the possibility of a Nuget for .NET Core is higher compared to legacy .NET Framework.